Rome, New York Deportation Lawyers

 In most situations, immigrants are deported for violent felonies as well as drug charges.
 However, there is a growing trend that even minor offenses can be grounds for deportation if the crimes involved moral turpitude.

 People who are in the United States for over 7 years or have reasons to seek asylum in the United States may be able to prevent being deported or removed.
 Some cities and states also have "safe harbor" laws that encourage state and local officials not to report individuals to Immigration and Customs Enforcement (ICE) unless Federal laws specifically compel them to.
-If you present your case via LegalMatch's intake system, Rome NY Deportation or Removal Lawyers will evaluate your case and propose a legal plan of action.
+If you present your case via LegalMatch's intake system, Rome NY Deportation or Removal Lawyers will examine your case and propose a legal plan of action.

 Life in Rome